lucius-xiao-liu/HackerrankSQLAchievements/001Note - SQL General Note(MS SQL).md

 * Declare @variables
 * Temp Table (CTE/Common Table Expression)
     * With temp as ()select.....From....
+    * -- Define the CTE expression name and column list.
+WITH Sales_CTE (SalesPersonID, SalesOrderID, SalesYear)
+AS
+-- Define the CTE query.
+(
+    SELECT SalesPersonID, SalesOrderID, YEAR(OrderDate) AS SalesYear
+    FROM Sales.SalesOrderHeader
+    WHERE SalesPersonID IS NOT NULL
+)
+-- Define the outer query referencing the CTE name.
+SELECT SalesPersonID, COUNT(SalesOrderID) AS TotalSales, SalesYear
+FROM Sales_CTE
+GROUP BY SalesYear, SalesPersonID
+ORDER BY SalesPersonID, SalesYear;
 * Pivot Table
     * SELECT <non-pivoted column>,
     [first pivoted column] AS <column name>,